liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 page before the `</body>` tag.

 There are many more elements that you should be aware of for more advanced development.
-Please see the DTD for this file in the `definitions` folder in the Liferay Portal source code for more information.
+They're all listed in the DTD for this file, which is found in the `definitions` folder in the Liferay Portal source code.

 ## Writing the My Greeting Portlet [](id=writing-the-my-greeting-portl-4)

-Now that you are familiar with the structure of a portlet, it's time to actually make it do something useful.
+Now you're familiar with the structure of a portlet, so let's make it do something useful.
 Our portlet will have two pages:

-- **view.jsp** will display the greeting and provide a link to the *edit* page.
+- **view.jsp** displays the greeting and provides a link to the *edit* page.

-- **edit.jsp** will show a form with a text field allowing the greeting to be changed and a link back to the *view* page.
+- **edit.jsp** shows a form with a text field, allowing the greeting to be changed and a link back to the *view* page.

-The `MVCPortlet` class will handle the rendering of our JSPs, so for this example, we won't have to write a single Java class.
+The `MVCPortlet` class will handle the rendering of our JSPs, so for this example, we won't write a single Java class.

-First, we don't want multiple greetings on the same page, so we are going to make the My Greeting portlet non-instanceable.
-To do this, edit `liferay-portlet.xml` and change the value of the element `instanceable` from `true` to `false` so that it looks like this:
+First, since we don't want multiple greetings on the same page, let's make the My Greeting portlet non-instanceable.
+Just edit `liferay-portlet.xml`, changing the value of the element `instanceable` from `true` to `false`.
+Here's what it looks like:

     <instanceable>false</instanceable>

-Next, we will create our JSP templates.
-Start by editing `view.jsp`, found in your portlet's `docroot` directory, replacing its current contents with the
+Now we'll create our JSP templates.
+Start by editing `view.jsp`, found in your portlet's `docroot` directory.
+Replace its current contents with the
 following:

     <%@ taglib uri="http://java.sun.com/portlet_2_0" prefix="portlet" %>